sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/create-limited-service-accounts.md

 - `aws-region`: the AWS region where your EC2 instance is located.
 - `aws-instance-id-label`: the Sensu entity label that contains the AWS instance ID.
-If your AWS EC2 instance entities do not include labels that specify the instance ID, use `aws-instance-id` instead and specify the AWS instance IDs themselves.
+If your AWS EC2 instance entities do not include labels that specify the instance ID, use `aws-instance-id` instead and enter the AWS instance ID itself as the value.
 - `sensu-api-url`: the Sensu API URL.

+You can also adjust the `aws-allowed-instance-states` value to include any of the Sensu EC2 integration's [available states][10].
+This example lists only "pending" and "running."

 Then, run this command with your valid values in place to create the handler defintion: